Episode 6

 It commemorates the Last Supper, where Jesus shared bread and wine with his disciples, instructing them to repeat the action in remembrance of him.

-It is a symbolic meal, that represents the sacrifice of Jesus Christ and his subsequent resurrection, offering believers a way to partake in his body and blood.
+It is a symbolic meal that represents the sacrifice of Jesus Christ and his subsequent resurrection, offering believers a way to partake in his body and blood.

-n as "The Lambeth Articles of:These Articles, were created to address a controversy at Cambridge University, concerning whether God pre-destines humanity to eternal life; or; damnation.
+These Articles, were created to address a controversy at Cambridge University, concerning whether God pre-destines humanity to eternal life; or; damnation.

 They offer a clear and compelling explanation, of the pre-destinarian system, which teaches: